abdiali9148/TextTools/doc/Plan-tac.md

 Deliver:

 *   [ ] Re-write the instructions in your own words.
-    *   If you don't do this, you won't know what you're supposed to do!
-    *   Don't leave out details!
+    *   just like cat but do everything in reverse
 *   [ ] Explain the problem this program aims to solve.
+        * print files onto shell in reversed order
       *   Describe what a *good* solution looks like.
+          * when the files are in reversed order.
       *   List what you already know how to do.
+          * I already know how to do cat but im pretty sure i can just call a "reversed function"
       *   Point out any challenges that you can foresee.
+          * nothing really
 *   [ ] List all of the data that is used by the program, making note of where it comes from.
+    * program has 2 inputs.
+    * the file names
+    * and the data in the files names. use open() to access.
 *   [ ] Explain what form the program's output will take.
+  * When good arguments are given to the program, the output is the concatenation of the contents of the named files
+  * If the file list is 0, display an error message.
+  * If a filename is spelled wrong, just let the program crash.
+  * If a file is inaccessible, just let the program crash.

 Phase 1: Design